huggingface/transformers/docs/source/model_summary.rst

 Retrieval-based models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some models use documents retrieval during (pre)training and inference for open-domain QA for example.
+Some models use documents retrieval during (pre)training and inference for open-domain question answering, for example.

 DPR
 ----------------------------------------------